Connect with others who understand.

 Why Lumpectomy?

-A lumpectomy is a breast-conserving procedure — part of the breast tissue will be left after surgery.
+A lumpectomy is a breast-conserving procedure, which means that most of the breast tissue will be left after surgery.
 Some people prefer this to having their entire breast removed.
-Oncologists and surgeons typically recommend undergoing radiation therapy after a lumpectomy to help prevent cancer from returning.
-However, not everyone is a candidate for this surgery.
+After this kind of surgery, your oncologist or surgeon will send you to receive radiation therapy to treat the remaining breast tissue and help prevent cancer from returning.

+Not everyone is a candidate for this surgery.
 A lumpectomy followed by radiation may be the right treatment choice for those who:

 • Want to keep as much breast tissue as they can

-• Have one small tumor revealed by breast imaging, such as a mammogram or breast sonogram
+• Have one small tumor revealed by breast imaging (such as a mammogram or breast sonogram)

 • Are eligible to receive radiation treatment